 I speak about technical stuff that I believe to have a unique contribution to.

 Want me to speak at one of your events?
-Send me a message, or DM me on Twitter!
+Send me a message!

 Upcoming Events